hoangtnm/deep-learning/tutorials/recap/README.md

 - Finally, the algorithm performs a Gradient Descent step to tweak all the connection weights in the network, using the error gradients it just computed.

 This algorithm is so important that it’s worth summarizing it again: for each training instance, the backpropagation algorithm first makes a prediction (forward pass) and measures the error, then goes through each layer in reverse to measure the error contribution from each connection (reverse pass), and finally tweaks the connection weights to reduce the error (Gradient Descent step).

+#### 1.2.1 Activation Function

+In order for this algorithm to work properly, its authors made a key change to the MLP’s architecture: they replaced the step function with the logistic (sigmoid) function, σ(z) = 1 / (1 + exp(–z)).
+This was essential because the step function contains only flat segments, so there is no gradient to work with (Gradient Descent cannot move on a flat surface), while the logistic function has a well-defined nonzero derivative everywhere, allowing Gradient Descent to make some progress at every step.
+In fact, the backpropagation algorithm works well with many other activation functions, not just the logistic function.

+## References